TOPAS-Academic - Simple Tutorials

-These tutorials were developed in 2005 for using jedit with topas v3.
+These tutorials were developed in jEdit with topas v3.
 They use the jedit menus which were in place at the time.
 Since then menus have been significantly updated so what you see on your screen may be slightly different.
 If you want to get identical screenshots save the file linked here to your C:\Documents and Settings\dch0jse\.jedit\xinsert directory.

 There are also now "shortcut menus" which guide you through the commonest types of refinement in the "Topas_Durham" menus.
 These are usually the quickest and most logical way of setting up input files.
 Typical walk-through examples are available: e.g. a lab Rietveld refinement of TiO2; a lab Pawley refinement of TiO2.